 What BT is really referring to here, then, is any channel that isn't classed as Freeview.
 Any channel that you couldn't get through a TV aerial and a Freeview box, even if you wanted to.
 Which also explains why some 'Premium' channels are, well, subjectively at least, not all that premium.

 Premium entertainment channels

-With the BT Entertainment pack, you'll get – in addition to all your Freeviews – Alibi, AMC, Comedy Central, E!, Gold, Lifetime, SyFy, TLC, Universal and W. There's some great stuff in there, especially AMC and Universal, where you'll find a lot of high-quality shows unique to those networks being shown for the first time.
+With the basic BT Entertainment pack, you'll get – in addition to all your Freeviews – Alibi, AMC, Comedy Central, Gold, Lifetime, TLC, National Geographic, and MTV.
+There's some great stuff in there, especially AMC, where you'll find a lot of high-quality shows.
 AMC, for example, are the folks behind Walking Dead, Breaking Bad, Preacher, Mad Men, Better Call Saul – too many to mention.

 Premium lifestyle channels

 Beyond what is available via Freeview, BT no longer offers any specific lifestyle channels, choosing instead to base its offering around a core of Freeview channels to which customers can bolt on NOW TV Memberships.

 Premium factual channels

 You'll get a fine assortment of factual and documentary channels.
 Admittedly, it's nothing like as copious as that offered by Virgin Media or Sky, but it's plenty if you're not one of those people who absolutely must watch factual programming at all times.
 With the BT TV Classic Entertainment package you'll get Animal Planet, Discovery, Eden, Investigation Discovery, Nat Geo Wild and The National Geographic Channel.